sveltejs/cli/documentation/docs/20-commands/10-sv-create.md

 ### `--from-playground <url>`

-Create a SvelteKit project from a Svelte playground URL.
-This downloads the playground code, automatically detects and installs external dependencies, and sets up a complete SvelteKit project structure.
-External dependencies found in import statements are automatically added to `package.json` and can be installed during project setup.
+Create a SvelteKit project from a Svelte Playground URL.
+This downloads all playground files, detects external dependencies, and sets up a complete SvelteKit project structure with everything ready to go.

 Example: